GKO95/GKO95.github.io/_docs/programming/en/PRGMING_JavaScript.md

 ### Numeric Data Type
 While most of the programming language (such as C++, Java, and Python) have numerical data type of more than one in general.
 However, JavaScript only has one `number` numeric data type that can store both integer and floating-point numbers.

-Arithmetic operation of a numeric data type is as follows:
+The arithmetic operation for a number data type is as follows:

 | NAME           | OPERATOR | DESCRIPTION                          |
 |----------------|:--------:|--------------------------------------|